Mars1523/nomicon/source/learning/programming.rst

 At the very least, you must read chapters 1-4 and chapter 9 which explains classes, which are the building blocks of the robot.

+If you're too lazy to even look at the official tutorial `here's <https://robotpy.readthedocs.io/en/stable/guide/index.html>`_ the official
+Readthedocs for robotpy.
+Read all of this,and you'll be pretty much covered.

 There are also many websites you can use to learn Python.

 * `Learn Python the Hard Way`_